Identification of Genetic Factors Associated with Corpus Callosum Morphology: Conditional Strong Independence Screening for Non-Euclidean Responses: Methods

-Notably, $\mathcal{V}^2(X,Y|Z)$ is a non-negative random variables of $Z$.
+\end{definition} Notably, $\mathcal{V}^2(X,Y|Z)$ is a non-negative random variables of $Z$.
 It evaluates the conditional dependence between $X$ and $Y$ for all points in the support set of $Z$, and thus, it can be considered as a ``local'' conditional dependence measure.
-Next, we present a ``global'' measure for conditional dependence. \begin{definition} The global conditional ball correlation is
+Similar to the traditional correlation coefficient, we can also define the conditional ball correlation \begin{definition} The conditional ball correlation is defined as